backupbrew/switchbrew/HID services.md

 | 18-20 |             | Invalid                                                                                                                       |
 | 21-23 |             | Generic controller                                                                                                            |

-u8 for the above type field:
+u8 values for "nn::hidtypes::DeviceType", must match one of the these
+values:

 | Value | Description                                                                                                  | Notes |
 | ----- | ------------------------------------------------------------------------------------------------------------ | ----- |